About Magpie Ducks

 Photo Gallery

-Here's what you can expect if you get Magpie eggs or ducklings from us.
+Here's some of what you can expect if you get Magpie eggs or ducklings.

 About White Magpies

-Did some of your eggs from a Magpie duck flock hatch all-white (all-yellow) ducklings?
+Did some of your eggs from a Magpie flock hatch completely yellow ducklings?
 Head over to this blog post to see why that happens!